Smoke Free Policy

-- A complaint must be lodged with the Director of Property Services who, depending on whether the complaint involves a staff member, student or member of the public, will arrange for it to be addressed by an appropriate authority.
+- A complaint must be lodged with the Director of Campus Operations and Risk Management who, depending on whether the complaint involves a staff member, student or member of the public, will arrange for it to be addressed by an appropriate authority.

 - If the appropriate authority is unable to investigate the complaint and resolve it by agreement in terms of the Smoke-free Environments Act 1990, it will be referred, in accordance with the Act, to Population Health Services, Waikato District Health Board.